15 Awesome Things to Do in Reefton

 5. Visit the Old Powerhouse

-Location: Access the Old Powerhouse by either crossing the swingbridge from State Highway 7 towards Christcurch just as you exit Reefton or cross the bridge at the other end of town and back along the Rosston Road/the Bottled Lightning Powerhouse Walk until you reach the Old Powerhouse.
+Location: Access the Old Powerhouse by either crossing the swingbridge from State Highway 7 towards Christchurch just as you exit Reefton or cross the bridge at the other end of town and back along the Rosston Road/the Bottled Lightning Powerhouse walk until you reach the Old Powerhouse.

 6. Go panning for gold